kaursandhu30/Lesson4/lesson4.md

 - The updated wireless system should fit smoothly into the company’s current network setup.
 - It means the switches, firewalls, and servers work properly with the new configuration.
 - The provider must set up correct routing, VLAN tags, and IP addressing to ensure everything runs correctly.
-- A clear document showing how the whole network is connected for future use.

 ### 2.4 Support and Maintenance
 - After the installation is complete, the provider will continue to support the wireless network.
 - This includes keeping an eye on network performance, providing regular updates, and resolving any issues which comes up.
 - The provider also apply upgrades and security patches.
-- Both remote and on-site assistance must be available, and the provider should also offer recommendations for improvements which helps for the growth of company.
+- The provider should also offer recommendations for improvements which helps for the growth of company.

 # 3. Requirements

 ## 3.1 Technical Requirements
 - Coverage across all office areas.
 - Support for Wi-Fi 6 or higher.
-- Fast roaming support.
 - The provider must include the speed and performance.

 ## 3.2 Security Requirements
 - WPA3-Enterprise must be used for secure connections.
 - Admin access must be limited for authorized staff.
-- The system should detect unknown access Points.
 - Activity logs should be kept for security checks.
 - Guests must use a separate, controlled network.